 Special Collection for Jewish Christians

-5 However, I will only come to you after I have traveled through Macedonia (for I intend to travel through Macedonia); 6 and I may stay on with you, or even spend the winter, so that wherever I go, you can send me on my way.
-7 For I don’t want to see you now, merely in passing, but hope to remain with you for some time if the Lord permits.
-8 However, I will remain in Ephesus until Pentecost, 9 for a wide door for effective ministry has opened to me—and there are many adversaries.
+5 However, I will only come to you after I have first traveled through Macedonia (for I intend to travel through Macedonia); 6 and I may stay on with you, or even spend the winter, so that wherever I go, you can send me on my way.
+7 For I don’t want to see you now, merely in passing, but hope to remain with you for some time, if the Lord permits.
+8 But I will remain in Ephesus until Pentecost, 9 for a wide door for effective ministry has opened to me—and there are many adversaries.

 10 Now if Timothy comes to you, see to it he has nothing to fear while he is among you, for he is doing the Lord’s work, just as I am.
-11 Therefore let no one look down on him; on the contrary, send him on his way in peace so he can come to me, for I am expecting him, and the other brothers as well.
+11 Therefore let no one look down on him; on the contrary, send him on his way in peace so that he can come to me, for I am expecting him and the other brothers as well.

 12 Now concerning our brother Apollos, I strongly urged him to come to you with the other brothers, but he was quite unwilling to do so at this time; however, when the opportunity arises he will come.